coderefinery/coderefinery.org/content/about/staff-meetings.md

             - [ ] investigate how to do it technically
             - [ ] we send a final email to exported list of tinyletter contacts and we ask them via email
             - [ ] in the resubscribe letter also describe/encourage how to get involved

-- [ ] 2021-07: Draft for [governance document](https://hackmd.io/uFIZF6x1TROxWwPCqGecsg).
+- [x] 2021-07: Draft for [governance document](https://hackmd.io/uFIZF6x1TROxWwPCqGecsg).
 Very early stage drafty draft.
 Please comment/edit/ask.
+    - This will be a community call topic.
+Not relevant anymore in this context.
+    - 2021-10-11
+        - Shouldn't it be taken in the community call where all the committers for the sustainability phase join for futher discussion rather than this staff meeting?
     - 2021-09-13
         - Reflection on [the community call on the 6th Sep](https://coderefinery.org/about/community-call/)
         - Plan reflecting the contents written in ["Training hubs" page](https://coderefinery.org/about/hubs/)